praneeth143a/unwraplater/README.md

 - Create page: Where users can compose their time capsule messages
 - Preview page: Shows how the capsule will look when opened
-- Share page: Provides link and QR code for sharing the capsule
+- Share page: Provides link for sharing the capsule
 - Unlock page: Where recipients can view the time capsule message

 ## License